fallen-icarus/cardano-swaps/Tests.md

 - [x] The beacon must be minted to an address with a staking credential.
   - [x] Allow if stake pubkey used.
   - [x] Allow if staking script used.
+  - [x] Fail if address doesn't have a staking credential
 - [x] The beacon must be stored in a utxo containing the proper beacon symbol in the datum.
+   - [x] Fail if different symbol in datum.
+   - [x] Fail if swapBeacon == Nothing.
+   - [x] Fail if beacon not stored with inline datum.
 - [x] Fail if the burn redeemer is used to mint.

 ### Burning
 - [x] Always allow burning.
+  - [x] Allows burning many beacons.
+  - [x] Allows burning a single beacon.
+- [x] Must use burn redeemer.
   - [x] Fail if mint redeemer used to burn.

 ## DEX

 ### Close
 - [x] All beacons in inputs must be burned.
+  - [x] Allows closing non-beacon utxos.
 - [ ] Staking credential must approve.
   - [x] Stake pubkey must sign tx.
   - [ ] Staking script must be executed in tx.